 Just like every other animal, cats display signs of affection.
 For new cat owners, this may not be as evident and clear compared to other animals.
 Cats are distinctive and unique, which means they have different ways of expressing their love.
-Here are a few love gestures that will show you how much your furry friend truly loves you:

 Licking and nibbling is another love language expressed by cats.
-Like rubbing and headbutting, licking is a way for a cat to rub their scent off on its' owner.
+Like rubbing and headbutting, licking, this is a way for a cat to rub their scent off on its' owner.
 Licking also displays a cats' social bond and trust with its' owner.
 Typically, when your furry friends get more comfortable with you, their personality will begin to show.
 It becomes more natural for your cat to lick you during petting or grooming.

-Cats are natural-born hunters, so, if you notice your furry friend bringing you small birds, mice, or toys, that is a sign of affection.
+Cats are natural-born hunters, so if you notice your furry friend bringing you small birds, mice, or toys, that is a sign of affection.
 In wildlife, female cats teach their babies how to hunt at a young age; in cat packs, most cats would bring their kill to show the rest of the pack.
 These hunter instincts are often displayed by your cat bringing you presents to show-off their catch, which shows that they consider you to be a part of their family.

 Equally important, try to pay attention to your cat's tail.
 You may start to notice a curved tail when your cat is following you around the house.
 Research suggests that curved tails symbolize happiness, which is another sign of affection to show how much your furry friend loves you.